ushelp/EasyCommons/doc/EasyObjectUtils-API-en.md

 				"{sysRoles}.roleId#roleIds");
 ```

 2. **EasyObjectFilter**:Object filtering.
-The object of special characters (<,>, ...) to filter out, into the escape character; or custom character transformation maps.
+The JavaBean object properties of special characters (<,>, ...) to filter out, into the escape character; or custom character transformation maps.
-** Suit the scene** : the special character object contains a string to filter into character entity; or a character string property objects included replacing all the specified character.
+** Suit the scene** : the special character JavaBean object properties contains a string to filter into character entity; or a character string property objects included replacing all the specified character.
 For example, the data in the file upload Struts2 package submitted to the object, a special string to the user object may contain submitted escaped.
 ```JAVA
  /**
  * Special character filtering object attribute contains the string, the default Replace <,> is the character entity & lt ;, & gt